jacobmstein/Kits/README.md

     ? $"{Title} is preventing you from using that kit."
     : null;
 ```
-> Note, the overload with the `name` argument will override the one without, as it's more specific.
+> Note, the overload with the `name` parameter will override the one without, as it's more specific.

 ```csharp
 private object CanRedeemKit(BasePlayer player, string name) => name == "blocked"